Configuring PyPhi

 default=-1

-Controls the number of CPU cores used to evaluate unidirectional cuts.
-Negative numbers count backwards from the total number of available cores, with -1 meaning ‘use all available cores.’
+Controls the number of CPU cores used in parallel evaluation.
+Negative numbers count backwards from the total number of available cores, with -1 meaning all available cores.

 MAXIMUM_CACHE_MEMORY_PERCENTAGE